asaane88/Completed_Projects/ML_Projects/Project 4- Retail Demand Prediction/ReadMe.md

 2. Briefly review the data structure, accuracy, and consistency
 3. Run a few data tests and pilots

-In my experience, a few days is enough to understand the current situation and outline possible solutions.

 ### STEP 2.
 SETTING BUSINESS GOALS AND SUCCESS METRICS
 This stage establishes the client’s highlights of business aims and additional conditions to be taken into account.